 The City utilizes HOME funds for the following activities:

-The administration of the City of Deerfield Beach HOME-funded programs and initiatives are managed by the City of Deerfield Beach Community Services Department in coordination with the Deerfield Beach Housing Authority (DBHA).
+The administration of the City of Deerfield Beach HOME-funded programs and initiatives are managed by the City of Deerfield Beach Community Services Department.

 The State Housing Initiatives Partnership program (SHIP) is funded through the Florida Housing Finance Corporation.
 Funds are provided to local governments as an incentive to create partnerships that produce and preserve affordable homeownership and multifamily housing.
 The program was designed to serve very low, low, and moderate-income families.
 The City of Deerfield Beach allocation through the program varies annually.

-The administration of the City of Deerfield Beach SHIP activities and initiatives are managed by the City’s Community Services Department in coordination with the Deerfield Beach Housing Authority (DBHA).
+The administration of the City of Deerfield Beach SHIP activities and initiatives are managed by the City’s Community Services Department.

 In accordance with SHIP requirements, the City of Deerfield Beach developed the Local Housing Assistance Plan to identify strategies to meet the affordable housing needs of our community.
 The City uses SHIP funds for the following activities:

 Purchase Assistance (i.e. down payment, closing cost assistance, and mortgage buy down)

 The City of Deerfield Beach State Housing Initiatives Program (SHIP) most recent Annual Reports are provided below for public review and comment.
 Interested parties can obtain a printed copy of the report at the Community Services Department located at 227 NW 2nd Street, Deerfield Beach, FL 33441.